Inca mythology: Pumas

+Condors

 For the Inca, the condor was believed to connect the earthly world of man, Kay Pacha, with the upper world and the gods, Hanan Pacha.
 Believed to be the messengers of heaven to men, and the Inca to their patron deity, Inti.
 Today, the people of the Andes still hold the condor as sacred.
 In some towns, the Andean ritual of the "Yawar Fiesta", or Blood Festival, is still being celebrated.
 In this festival condors fight bulls, with the condor representing the Inca, while the bull represents the Spaniards.